What to Pack for Inpatient Rehabilitation

 The patient needs:

-- Loose clothing that is easy to put on, such as sweat pants and T-shirts.
+- Loose-fit, comfortable clothing that are easy to put on, such as sweat pants and T-shirts.

 - Depending on the therapy goals, the patient may need something with buttons, but normally pull-over shirts and elastic pants are most appropriate.

 - Shoes that don’t slip or slide; tennis shoes are encouraged.
-It may be necessary to provide one size larger due to swelling in the feet, which is common after injury.
+It may be requested to provide a show that is one size larger due to swelling in the feet, which is common after injury.

 - Undergarments (bras, socks, underwear).

-- Toiletries (toothbrush, hairbrush, personal grooming products, etc.).
+- Toiletries (toothbrush, hairbrush, deodorant, personal grooming products, etc.).

 - As much as possible, we encourage items from home that represent a person’s personality prior to injury.
 It may not be necessary to purchase many new items.